SirPython/quantum-simulator/sample/README.txt

 treated as running as the same time -- except measurement.
 - The first line of the source file must indicate the number of qubit registers being used.
+- If a qubit is being affected by another register's binary gate, simply leave an _ instead of a command in the same "column"

 Gates are as follows:
 H - hadamard